revrsefr/skybot/README.md

 Note: `chathistory` / `draft/chathistory` is supported by Skybot but is intentionally **opt-in** (some servers may auto-send history on join when the capability is enabled).
 Add it to `ircv3.caps` only if you want it.

+Some networks may still send server-driven `BATCH ... chathistory` on join even when you don't request the capability.
+Skybot suppresses these batches by default so plugins/logging don't treat history as new messages.

+Per connection you can control this in `config.json`:

+* `ignore_chathistory_batches` (bool, default `true`): suppress all `chathistory` batches.
+* `ignore_chathistory_channels` (list of strings): if set, suppress only these targets.
+* `allow_chathistory_channels` (list of strings): if set, allow only these targets (everything else suppressed).

 To override the requested capabilities:

     "connections": {